 The platform should offer first-class support for Metrics, Events, Logs, and Traces—all in one place.
 Teams want to correlate logs with traces, metrics with user experience, and get instant RCA, not switch tabs across tools.

 Vendor-neutral observability is non-negotiable.
-Native OTEL support ensures scalable, flexible instrumentation across any service, language, or cloud.
+Active OTEL support ensures scalable, flexible instrumentation across any service, language, or cloud.
 Prometheus compatibility is essential for Kubernetes-native environments.

 3. Smart Sampling Features